 From Krabi Town, this is an easy little excursion to organize.
 Simply use the services of one of the longtail boats usually moored near Chao Fah National Park.

-For approximately 300 baht per hour (last I heard), you can enjoy a Pak Nam River Ride, passing by the fishermen's houses of Ko Klang village, the island located just opposite Krabi — yes, technically, it is indeed an island.
+For about 300 baht per hour (last I heard), you can enjoy a ride on the Pak Nam River , passing by the fishermen's houses of Ko Klang village , the island located just opposite Krabi — yes, technically, it is an island.

 Beneath the largest one, which rises to about a hundred meters, is a cave naturally lit by a hole in the wall.